jpsca/authcode/README.rst

 Authcode is a clean solution for both authentication and authorization of Python web applications.
 Briefly, authentication verifies a user is who they claim to be, and authorization determines what an authenticated user is allowed to do.

-It uses SQLAlchemy models and works out of the box with Flask, web.py and CherryPy[#], but can be adapted to use it with many other web frameworks.
+It uses SQLAlchemy models and works out of the box with Flask, web.py and CherryPy (needs more testing), but can be adapted to use it with many other web frameworks.

-[#] CherryPy needs more testing.

 Features